wp-plugins/robo-gallery/readme.txt

 Every gallery image have additional fields where you can define custom link, title, description.
 All this options you can find in gallery images manager, inside general gallery settings

-= How to change font size of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

 = Is it possible to have different settings for hover and static interface elements? =

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

-= How to change spacing between thumbnails? =

-In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

-= How to set description text below image in the lightbox?  =

-In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = How to customize border of the gallery thumbnails? =